KnightConan/KnightConan/README.md

 ### Hi there 👋

-I'm a python developer, enjoys a lot to work with python, C++. 🔭 I’m currently working in Allianz SE as a Data Scientist.
+I'm an software engineer/solution architect, enjoy a lot to work with python, C++. 🔭 I’m currently working in Allianz SE as a Senior Data Scientist.
 At the same time, I'm doing my partial time master programm in computer science at TUM.

 I like football, a big fan of Chelsea FC since 2007.